Birding holidays

 Snow leopard and the amazing birds of Mongolia

-In the last 3 years we have attempted to see Snow Leopards on 14 occasions out of which we have been successful on 13 trips, seeing at least one, but usually more animals.
+In the last 8 years we attempted to see Snow Leopard on 27 occasions of which we were successful on 24 trips, seeing at least one, but usually more animals.
 The observations usually last for several hours, or half a day, and often involved watching the cat while hunting, feeding, resting, playing, etc.

 After running many successful bird and wildlife holidays over the years we have discovered the possibility to design this very special tour that provides a wonderful opportunity for participants to see the mythical Snow Leopard without strenuous hikes, sleeping in tents, or being exposed to the cold in the thin air at high altitudes.